 - Cut the fruit into cubes by using a spoon to cut horizontal and vertical lines into the center without going into the peel.
-Using a spoon or your fingers, push on the back of the skin to remove the cubes.
+Push on the back of the skin using a spoon or your fingers to remove the cubes.

-- To eat it, mix it into salads, fruit salad, smoothies, or yogurt, or just eat it plain.
+- To eat it, mix it into salads, fruit salads, smoothies, or yogurt, or just eat it plain.

 How To Store

 The fruit will keep for a few days on the counter; if you want to keep it longer, put it in a plastic bag and store it in the refrigerator.

 Purchasing a dragon fruit cactus and sowing the seeds is a simple way to start cultivating your own dragon fruit cactus.